NVIDIA-ISAAC-ROS/isaac_ros_common/docs/dev-env-setup_jetson.md

 Before setting up the SSD, make sure you have all necessary software installed.

 > **Note**: If you used an NVIDIA-supplied SD card image to flash your SD card, all necessary JetPack components are already pre-installed, so this section can be skipped.
+Although, verifying the correct setup won't hurt!

 1. Install the full NVIDIA JetPack SDK, which includes the `nvidia-container` package.